How do birds fly? A hands-on demonstration Teach article

 This demonstration carries risks associated with the bacteria found on raw poultry such as salmonella and listeria, as well as with sharp knives or scalpels.
 Teachers should follow their local health and safety rules.
 Gloves should be worn to reduce the risk of contamination but are not a substitute for thorough washing of hands afterwards.
 See also the general safety note.

+- Before you start the dissection, identify the homologies (similarities based on descent from a common ancestor) between the chicken’s wings and the human arm.
 Students will see the similarities between the features in humans – the single bone (humerus) in the upper arm, the elbow, the two bones (radius and ulna) in the forearm, the multi-boned wrist, and the hand with the thumb – and their counterparts in the chicken wing (figure 1).

+- Extend the wing by inserting a skewer (figure 2).
+This keeps the arrangement of the wing bones approximately as they would be in flight.
+We also attached a feather to the skewer to show the wingspan of the chicken.
 Explain to the students that in humans, the muscles moving the arms in a ‘downstroke’ motion are the pectoralis (or chest) muscles, while the ‘upstroke’ muscles are on the back.
 In a bird, both sets of muscles are in the chest.
 The muscles are easily identified, even in supermarket chicken breast fillets – the downstroke muscle is the larger pectoralis muscle on the outside, while the upstroke muscle is the supracoracoideus on the inside (figure 3).
 This smaller muscle is often sold as a ‘mini fillet’ in the UK or ‘aiguillete’ in France (figure 4).
 The antagonistic action of these two muscles on the wing (one muscle opposes the action of the other) will be demonstrated later.

 The students should be given an opportunity to try this – by pulling on the pectoralis and supracoracoideus muscles, they will appreciate the amount of force that is needed to flap the wings during flight.
 It’s also remarkable to see that the muscles that move the wing upwards and downwards are both located below the wing.
 This is counter-intuitive because our human ‘upstroke’ muscles are on our back, not our chest.